“Did you write a top-40 song?”

-You can use rhetorical analysis to reverse-engineer the formula for top-40 songs, which is what I plan to do here.
+I have no idea if anything that follows is a recipe for popular music.
+What I do know is that you can analyze and reverse-engineer common elements to top-40 songs, which I’ve done here.
 (I chose “reverse-engineering” over “how to write” for the reason that I am not a fabulous megastar songwriter.)
 With this in mind, I’ve observed that Top-40 music consistently contains one or more of these following rhetorical traits:

 specific: Breakup due to lawsuit

 Not everyone has experienced a breakup due to financial trouble and even less have experienced a breakup due to a lawsuit, but a majority of people have experienced a breakup in the general sense.
 The lion’s share of popular songs have lyrics broad enough to cover common experiences: going out, falling in love, making friends, whatever.
 Some have very specific experiences, such as “Love the Way You Lie” by Eminem and Rihanna, but the chorus describing those experiences is vague and the lyrics supplementing those experiences are vague as well.
 Legions of women have posted “I love the way you lie…” as their facebook statuses, even though the lies they’re talking about probably have nothing to do with domestic abuse.

 Most popular songs are chorus-centric, in the sense that listeners recall the chorus and nothing else and that songwriters usually name the song after the chorus for this reason.
 The verses dividing the chorus from the beginning are less “parts people remember in addition to the chorus” and more “chorus-foreplay.”
 “Hello” by Karmin is a good example of this kind of song: the chorus is literally just “hello” repeated, and that’s exactly what most people are going to hear from it.